viethung1234q/git_analytics_hub/README.md

 )
 ```

-Finally, create a new SMTP connection in the Airflow UI.
+Finally, create a connection called `smtp_default` of `Email` type for email sending.

 ### Subsequent runs:
 For all future runs, simply use: